Substra/substra-documentation/docs/source/operations/walkthrough/40-connect-organizations.rst

 The process would be the same if you have more organizations as we have to pair them.
 For example with three orgs you would repeat it for (org1, org2), (org1, org3) and (org2, org3).

 In this setup we want ``ingen`` to exchange assets with ``biotechnica``.
-We will assume that you have two values files with the configuration for your existing deployment, one for each organization named: ``backend-ingen-values.yaml``, ``backend-biotechnica-values.yaml``.
+We are assuming that you have two values files with the configuration for your existing deployment, one for each organization named: ``backend-ingen-values.yaml``, ``backend-biotechnica-values.yaml``.

 Configure matching values for your 2 :term:`Organizations <Organization>`: